 I believe part of the reason the perception of failure sets in is that weight loss success is not clearly understood.

-Most people judge their weight loss success by stepping on a scale and letting the numbers that come up on that scale judge whether or not they are being successful.
+Most people judge their weight loss success by stepping on a scale and letting the numbers that come up on that scale be the judge of their success.

 The answer to this problem is to find other ways to measure your weight loss or actually fat loss success.
 I recommend getting your body fat percentage tested, taking measurements around you belly area, and or taking pictures of yourself.
 This will give you a more accurate way to judge your weight loss/fat loss success and keep you motivated.